-- 11.1.
-Following the meeting, your line manager / Principal will consider your request carefully and notify you of the decision in writing as soon as possible. - 11.2.
-If your request is accepted, or where we propose an alternative to the arrangements you requested, your line manager / Principal will write to you with details of the new working arrangements, details of any trial period, an explanation of changes to your contract of employment and the date on which they will commence.
+- 11.1 Following the meeting, your line manager / Principal will consider your request carefully and notify you of the decision in writing as soon as possible, taking into account the statutory 2 month period for deciding requests including any appeal. - 11.2 If your request is accepted, or where we propose an alternative to the arrangements you requested, your line manager / Principal will write to you with details of the new working arrangements, details of any trial period, an explanation of changes to your contract of employment and the date on which they will commence.
 You will be asked to sign and return a copy of the letter.
 This will be placed on your personal file to confirm the variation to your terms of employment.
-There may also be some additional practical matters, such as arrangements for handing over work, that line manager will discuss with you. - 11.3.
-Unless otherwise agreed (and subject to any agreed trial period) changes to your terms of employment will be permanent.
-You will not be able to make another formal request until 12 months after the date of your most recent request.

-- 11.4.
-If your line manager / Principal needs more time to make a decision, they will discuss this with you.
-For example, they may need time to investigate how your request can be accommodated or to consult several members of staff. - 11.5.
-There will be circumstances where, due to business and operational requirements, we are unable to agree to a request.
-In these circumstances, the Line manager / Principal will write to you: - a) giving the business reason(s) for turning down your application; - b) explaining why the business reasons apply in your case; and - c) setting out the appeal procedure. - 11.6.
-If we reject a request it will be for one or more of the following eight business reasons: - a) the burden of additional costs; - b) detrimental effect on ability to meet pupil and/or Academy / trust demand; - c) inability to reorganise work among existing staff; - d) inability to recruit additional staff; - e) detrimental impact on quality; - f) detrimental impact on performance; - g) insufficiency of work during the periods that you propose to work; and - h) planned changes.
+There may also be some additional practical matters, such as arrangements for handing over work, that line manager will discuss with you. - 11.3 Unless otherwise agreed (and subject to any agreed trial period) changes to your terms of employment will be permanent.
+You should note that your right to make formal flexible working requests is limited to two in any 12-month period, however, you may only have 1 live request at any one time.
+Once a request has been made, it will remain live until a decision is made; the request is withdrawn; an outcome is agreed or the statutory 2 month period ends.
+A request continues to be live during any appeal or any extension to the statutory two month decision period that may have been mutually agreed between you and your line manager / Principal. - 11.4 If your line manager / Principal needs more time to make a decision, they will discuss this with you and an extension period will be agreed.
+For example, they may need time to investigate how your request can be accommodated or to consult several members of staff. - 11.5 There will be circumstances where, due to a genuine business reason, we are unable to agree to a request.
+In these circumstances, your line manager / Principal will write to you: - a) giving the business reason(s) for turning down your application; - b) explaining why the business reasons apply in your case; and - c) setting out the appeal procedure. - 11.6 If we reject a request it will be for one or more of the following eight business reasons:

+- a) the burden of additional costs;

+- b) detrimental effect on ability to meet pupil and/or Academy / trust demand;

+- c) inability to reorganise work among existing staff;

+- d) inability to recruit additional staff;

+- e) detrimental impact on quality;

+- f) detrimental impact on performance;

+- g) insufficiency of work during the periods that you propose to work; and

+- h) planned changes.